-Lori Loughlin’s Daughters Olivia Jade and Isabella Could Be Permanently Banned From USC
+Lori Loughlin’s Daughters Olivia Jade And Isabella Could Be Permanently Banned From USC

 Meanwhile, Loughlin has continued to deal with the professional and personal fallout of her alleged involvement in the college admissions scam.

-US Weekly reported that her close friends are “walking on eggshells” around the actress, and may slowly distance themselves from both her and the scandal.
+Us Weekly reported that her close friends are “walking on eggshells” around the actress, and may slowly distance themselves from both her and the scandal.

 “It’s absolutely shocking. … Nobody knew and nobody would expect this from [Lori and her husband, Mossimo Giannulli].
 They are good people and it’s very sad to hear this went on.
-It’s disappointing,” a source told US Weekly.
+It’s disappointing,” a source told Us Weekly.

 “There’s going to be backlash and people already want to distance themselves.
 The fact that this was the example and life lesson they taught their daughters is just very surprising, knowing who they are.”